demosthenesk/simple-file-manager/README.txt

 This project was created for educational purposes while learning Android Studio 3 and android development.

-It is licensed with GPL 3 license and is free for your one needs.
+It is licensed with GPL 3 license and is free for your own needs.